 Chocolate Easter eggs weren’t even a thing until the early 1900s.
 Until someone had the amazing idea to make a chocolate-shaped egg (and we thank you!)
 Easter gifts consisted of decorated chicken eggs or hollowed-out and stuffed cardboard eggs.

 So why do we celebrate Easter with Easter eggs in the first place?
 Well, as eggs are symbolic of new life, it seemed the perfect choice.
 And, speaking of new life – if you felt inspired by this to add a bit of new life into your kitchen, now is the perfect time!
 We can help you craft the kitchen of your dreams in no time at all.
-Visit one of our six showrooms today to be inspired!
+Visit one of our five showrooms today to be inspired!

 Happy Easter from the Kitchen Craftsmen team.